jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

   (b) without lawful justification or reasonable excuse, set up a facility for a customer under a false customer name.
 (2) Subsection (1) does not apply to a facility—
   (a) that has a number or other identifier allocated to it and the customer and any person who is authorised to act on behalf of the customer in respect of the facility has had their identity verified in accordance with the relevant customer due diligence requirements; or
-  (b) that has been set up for the Commissioner or for the New Zealand Security Intelligence Service for law enforcement purposes.
+  (b) that has been set up for the Commissioner or for the New Zealand Security Intelligence Service or for the Government Communications Security Bureau for law enforcement purposes.

 ### 39 Prohibition on establishing or continuing business relationship involving shell bank
 (1) A reporting entity must not establish or continue a business relationship with, or allow an occasional transaction or activity to be conducted through it by,—